 Because insurance fraud is a crime in every state, there can be consequences no matter where you are.
 In some instances, insurance fraud is even a federal crime.

-Say is required to report all suspected fraud to the state fraud bureau in the Department of Insurance.
-Or, in some cases, we may also have to alert law enforcement authorities through the National Insurance Crime Bureau (NICB).
+Say is required to report all suspected fraud to the local authorities, usually the Department of Insurance through the National Insurance Crime Bureau (NICB).
+Or, in some cases, we may also have to alert law enforcement authorities.

 Once fraud is reported, it's often investigated by either the Department of Insurance or local and federal authorities.
-It’s one of those groups that will prosecute someone committing fraud if needed.
+They often will prosecute someone committing fraud if needed.

 How can I protect myself and family?